grantwilson38/basic-snake-game/README.md

 # Snake Game

-A simple Snake Game implemented in Python using the Turtle graphics library.
+A simple Snake Game implemented in Python.
 The game features a snake that grows longer as it consumes food, and the objective is to maximize the score without colliding with the game boundaries or the snake's own body.

 ## Getting Started